This post may contain affiliate links.

 Ingredients Needed

-Protein Powder.
+- Protein Powder.
 This is optional.
 But it is always smart to add protein to your breakfast.
-I like this brand.
+This is what makes these oats protein baked oats!

-Almond Milk.
+- Almond Milk.
 This is to get everything to stick together.
-I typically go for unsweetened.
+I typically go for unsweetened but you can use ANY MILK of choice!

 To make these into Baked Oatmeal Bites as seen on Instagram, use a greased muffin tin, fill each cup to 3/4 to almost full.
 Cooking times may vary but be sure to check on them around 15 minutes.
 They will need to cool completely before being transferred.